 There is no lead in the water that enters the distribution system.
-Lead enters the drinking water through the corrosion of household plumbing.
-Lead in tap water is controlled by adding corrosion inhibiting chemicals to the water supply during the treatment process.
+Lead enters the drinking water through the corrosion of household plumbing Lead in tap water is controlled by adding corrosion inhibiting chemicals to the water supply during the treatment process.

-Since the Salem and Beverly Water Supply Board (the Board) began implementing a new blended phosphate corrosion control treatment in 2004, frequent monitoring of lead and copper levels has been continuing in the distribution system.
-This monitoring is examining the progress of the corrosion control treatment process and will continue until the treatment is optimized in accordance with the DEP Lead and Copper Rule.
+Since the Board began implementing a new blended phosphate corrosion control treatment in 2004, frequent monitoring of lead and copper levels has been continuing in the distribution system.
+This monitoring examines the progress of the corrosion control treatment process and will continue until the treatment is optimized in accordance with the DEP Lead and Copper Rule.

-During 2006, one monitoring round was performed in May and June.
-During this time, sixty samples were collected from residents' homes, thirty in Salem and thirty in Beverly.
+During 2007, one monitoring round was performed in August and September.
+During this time, 60 samples were collected from residents' homes, 30 in Salem and 30 in Beverly.
 Federal and State drinking water standards require that lead and copper levels in drinking water be less than 15 ppb and 1.3 ppm, respectively, in at least 90 percent of the samples tested.
 These limits are referred to as "Action Levels".
-The 90th percentile levels in the samples tested were 11 ppb lead and 0.207 ppm copper.
+The 90th percentile levels in the samples tested were 10 ppb lead and 0.187 ppm copper.
 These concentrations are below the drinking water standards and indicate that the new treatment is working effectively in the system.
-The Board will conduct another round of compliance sampling from May to September 2007 to continue to evaluate the performance and effectiveness of the corrosion control treatment process.
+The Board will conduct another round of compliance sampling from May to September 2008 to continue to evaluate the performance and effectiveness of the corrosion control treatment process.